 In it, Wittgenstein notices that we do not use that name with a fixed meaning, for different definite descriptions can be used to explain its meaning.
-We use each of them in turn as “props … we lean on … if another should be taken” away from us.
+We use each of them in turn as ‘props . . . we lean on . . . if another should be taken’ away from us.
 Nor there is any prior decision made as to how many definite descriptions have to turn out to be false before saying that Moses did not exist or that ‘Moses’ does not have a meaning.

 Now, clearly, the latter two claims are not on par.
-For fictional proper names, like ‘Santa Claus’, retain a meaning even if the definite descriptions we use to explain it are in fact empty—that is, even if they are not satisfied by any individual.
-Conversely, Moses—that is, the individual named thus—could have existed even if he actually did none of the things the Bible attributes to him.
+For fictional proper names, like ‘Santa Claus’, retain a meaning even if the definite descriptions we use to explain it are in fact empty – that is, even if they are not satisfied by any individual.
+Conversely, Moses – that is, the individual named thus – could have existed even if he actually did none of the things the Bible attributes to him.
 Maybe he was not saved from the Nile by the pharaoh’s daughter, or did not lead Israelites outside of Egypt, or any other thing the Bible says Moses did.
 Yet he did exist at some point in history.
 Again, the account Wittgenstein proposes of the meaning of proper names is not entirely plausible.
-For, as Kripke has shown in Naming and Necessity, it does not explain the modal behavior of proper names.
+For, as Kripke has shown in Naming and Necessity, it does not explain the modal behaviour of proper names.
 Moreover, as we have briefly mentioned, it does not seem plausible of fictional proper names either, since the falsity of the definite descriptions we use to explain their meaning, due to the non-existence of their alleged referents, does not prevent those names from having a meaning.
 Yet, it clearly marks the departure from his earlier views and is made possible by his new outlook onto language.

-As Wittgenstein concludes in Philosophical Investigations §81, we use words in everyday language without a fixed meaning, or “according to definite rules”.
+As Wittgenstein concludes in Philosophical Investigations §81, we use words in everyday language without a fixed meaning or ‘according to definite rules’.
 That, however, is perfectly all right, and we do not need to construct an ideal language to explain how ours works.
 That is what Wittgenstein himself did in the Tractatus, and that is what led him to embrace a form of logical atomism.
 That is what he is now rejecting as unnecessary and as driven by an entirely philosophical or even metaphysical way of looking at language, instead of looking at its actual use.
-Hence, by enjoining “Don’t think, but look!”
+Hence, by enjoining ‘Don’t think, but look!’
 (PI §66), Wittgenstein is dismissing, at once, that outlook and one of its most notable consequences.

 References

-11. miscAnscombe, G. E. M. 1959 An Introduction to Wittgenstein’s Tractatus, New York, Harper & Row.
+11. miscAnscombe, G. E. M. (1959), An Introduction to Wittgenstein’s Tractatus, New York: Harper & Row.

-22. journalColiva, A. 2020 “Which philosophy after philosophy?
-Rorty and Wittgenstein”, ms.
+22. journalColiva, A. (2020), ‘Which philosophy after philosophy?
+Rorty and Wittgenstein’, ms.

-33. journalCopi, I. M. 1958 “Objects, properties and relations in the Tractatus”, Mind 67, pp. 145–165.
+33. journalCopi, I. M. (1958), ‘Objects, properties and relations in the Tractatus’, Mind 67: 145–65.

-44. bookDionigi, R. 2001 La fatica di descrivere.
-Itinerario di Wittgenstein nel linguaggio della filosofia, Macerata, Quodlibet.
+44. bookDionigi, R. (2001), La fatica di descrivere.
+Itinerario di Wittgenstein nel linguaggio della filosofia, Macerata: Quodlibet.

-55. bookGriffin, J. 1964 Wittgenstein’s Logical Atomism, Oxford, Oxford University Press.
+55. bookGriffin, J. (1964), Wittgenstein’s Logical Atomism, Oxford: Oxford University Press.

-66. bookHintikka, J. & Hintikka, M. 1986 Investigating Wittgenstein, Oxford, Blackwell.
+66. bookHintikka, J. and Hintikka, M. (1986), Investigating Wittgenstein, Oxford: Blackwell.

-77. bookIshiguro, I. 1969 “Use and reference of names”, in Winch, P. (ed.)
-Studies in the Philosophy of Wittgenstein, New York, Humanities Press.
+77. bookIshiguro, I. (1969), ‘Use and reference of names’, in P. Winch (ed.), Studies in the Philosophy of Wittgenstein, New York: Humanities Press.

-88. bookKripke, S. 1980 Naming and Necessity, Boston (MA), Harvard University Press.
+88. bookKripke, S. (1980), Naming and Necessity, Boston: Harvard University Press.

-99. bookMalcolm, N. 1958 Ludwig Wittgenstein: A Memoir, Oxford, Oxford University Press.
+99. bookMalcolm, N. (1958), Ludwig Wittgenstein: A Memoir, Oxford: Oxford University Press.

-1010. bookMcGuinness, B. 1981 “The so-called realism in Wittgenstein’s Tractatus”, in Block, I. (ed.)
-Perspectives on the Philosophy of Wittgenstein, Oxford, Blackwell, pp.
+1010. bookMcGuinness, B. (1981), ‘The so-called realism in Wittgenstein’s Tractatus’, in I. Block (ed.), Perspectives on the Philosophy of Wittgenstein, Oxford: Blackwell.

-1111. bookPears, D. 1987 The False Prison, 2 voll., Oxford, Clarendon Press.
+1111. bookPears, D. (1987), The False Prison, 2 vols., Oxford: Clarendon Press.

-1212. bookRussell, B. 1918 “The Philosophy of Logical Atomism”, in Logic and Knowledge, London, Allen & Unwin, 1956, pp. 177–281.
+1212. bookRussell, B. (1918), ‘The philosophy of logical atomism’, in Logic and Knowledge, 177–281, London: Allen & Unwin, 1956.